Allahiyah Movement: History

 In June 2024, the Iraqi police arrested one of the movement's officials as he was in the eastern Hamza district heading to Karbala Governorate who admitted to inciting three members to commit suicide and murdering two members.
 He stated that he brought the three members to one place at different times for them to ritually commence suicide in front of him.

-On July 2024, the Iraqi National Security Council announced the arrest of 54 members of the movement.
+In July 2024, the Iraqi National Security Council announced the arrest of 54 members of the movement.
 In Basra Governorate, prominent leaders of the movement were arrested after raids and searches were done in multiple areas.
 Iraqi security forces on July 20 executed raids in 4 governorates of Iraq which led to the arrests of 39 members, this included a raid on a tent where suicide processions took place which also possessed images of those who committed suicide.

 During the Iraqi authorities September 2024 raids of the movement, they arrested 47 members and preachers for the movement in Muthanna Governorate, Dhi Qar Governorate, Wasit Governorate, and Maysan Governorate.
 This included a prominent figure given the title of al-Arif, a member who's either a theorist or propagandist.

-On December 2024, 35 members of the movement were arrested by security forces in Southern Iraq, mainly in Basra Governorate, after intelligence services received a tip of movement's operations.
+In December 2024, 35 members of the movement were arrested by security forces in Southern Iraq, mainly in Basra Governorate, after intelligence services received a tip of movement's operations.

-On January 2025, the Iraqi authorities stated they'd intensify crack downs of members of the movement in Najaf after the Committee to Fight the Forces of Darkness was established to fight what it called deviant new religious movements in Iraq.
+In January 2025, the Iraqi authorities stated they'd intensify crack downs of members of the movement in Najaf after the committee to Fight the Forces of Darkness was established to fight what it called deviant new religious movements in Iraq.

 On March 13, 2025, security forces in Iraq arrested three members, considered the most prominent leaders of the movement, in the Suq Al-Shuyukh district of the Dhi Qar Governorate.

 On April 14, 2025, security forces across 5 governorates (Basra, Muthanna, Wasit, Maysan, and Dhi Qar) arrested 148 members of the movement including the al-Arif of the movement after raiding their hideouts.

-On August 2025, a member of the movement was sentenced to life in prison after being found guilty of encouraging another member to commit suicide.
+In August 2025, a member of the movement was sentenced to life in prison after being found guilty of encouraging another member to commit suicide.

 On September 13, 2025, three members of the movement were arrested, including a senior member, by Iraqi authorities in the southern Dhi Qar province.

 On September 16, 2025, the leaders of the movement were arrested after investigations by the Iraqi intelligence services and Ministry of Interior after doing a sting operation against them.